 Born in Kingston, Ontario on Nov 5, 1959, Bryan Adams was already a veteran of the rock scene while still a teen.
-While fronting a band called Shock, he was hired as the third vocalist for Sweeney Todd, and recorded the third version of "Roxy Roller".
+He toured as a back up singer for Nancy Nash for awhile and then fronted a band called Shock.
+But it was when he was hired as the third vocalist for Sweeney Todd, and recorded the third version of "Roxy Roller" that things took off.
 In fact, it was Adams who stood on stage with the band when they accepted the 1977 Juno Award for 'Best New Group'.
 The band recorded IF WISHES WERE HORSES before year's end, but within only a few months Adams was on his own.

 His actual album debut came less than a year later, when his self-titled record came out the next spring.
 Though not released in the US, it was produced with Vallance, spawning two singles, "Give Me Your Love" and "Hidin' From Love", each receiving substantial airplay at home.
 "Hidin' From Love" was released as a single later that year in the US.
 He put together a touring band which included Paul Iverson and Darryl Kromm, friends who'd team up to form Strange Advance a few years later.